kite-org/kite/docs/plugins/publishing.md

 - Use a **semantic version without a `v` prefix**, such as `0.1.3`.
 - **Package contents for the same ID and version are immutable.** Kite stores assets by their SHA-256 digest.
 Any content change, even a single string, requires a version increment; otherwise, Kite rejects the installation.
 - `engines.kite` specifies the Kite versions the plugin supports.
-Kite checks it during installation and when displaying the catalog.
+Only stable releases (`X.Y.Z` or `vX.Y.Z`) enforce this range during installation and when displaying the catalog.
+Development, prerelease, and other non-release builds skip Kite version matching.
+All builds still check SDK compatibility.

 ## README